Kholoud-i/Sales-Tableau-Dashboard/README.md

 1st KPI for current year total profit comparison to prior Year
 2nd KPI for the total Orders
 Created visualization to track daily sales
-Used figma to draft dashboard design
+Used Figma to draft dashboard design
 Tableau Actions to create interactive relationship between data